 The auto insurance comprises approximately 60% of China’s non-life premium income, and sustained growth in this sector is expected as car sales continue to skyrocket.
 Health insurance is also another large opportunity for insurers, since only a fraction of the Chinese population has health insurance.

 China’s pension system is undergoing a massive transformation, shifting from the state-guaranteed system of the past to more modern commercial pension and insurance plans.
-This transformation provides new opportunities for pension Insurance.
+This transformation provides new opportunities for pension insurance.
 Another area is product liability insurance.
 As China’s manufacturing levels continue to expand, a corresponding demand for product liability insurance is expected.
 China’s reinsurance market has just one large domestic player, China Re, and only a handful of foreign players.
-Key sectors driving demand in China’s reinsurance industry are the energy, transportation and marine sectors.
+Key sectors driving demand in China’s reinsurance industry are the energy, transportation, and marine sectors.

 Steps have been taken to create a more favorable investment environment by enacting a variety of reform measures, and new regulations regarding corporate governance, financial disclosure, and dividend policies have been implemented in recent years.
-But foreign firms still face market access barriers.
+However, foreign firms still face market access barriers.

 REGULATORY BODIES – CSRC: